 Brunei’s accommodation consists of a wide range of hotels, resorts, beach villas, guesthouses and apartments to choose from.
 The capital city, Bandar Seri Begawan, provides good quality facilities.
 Rooms and homes can be booked online with an array of prices to enable you to budget for the nights to spend in Brunei.

 Brunei has well equipped delightful restaurants.
 The cuisines are of a wide variety, whereby some of them have been imported through foreign, professional chefs from different countries.
 The popular local cuisines are the nasikatok – that consists of rice and curried meat with spices; and ambulate – consisting of a sago paste.

 Brunei has numerous attraction sites especially historic sites because of its six centuries of existence as a Sultan-ruled kingdom.
 Some of its tourist sites are:

-Brunei History Center – Brunei’s history can be best learnt in this center.
+- Brunei History Center – Brunei’s history can be best learned in this center.

-The Istana NurulIma Palace – it is the largest palace in Brunei.
+- The Istana NurulIma Palace – is the largest in Brunei.
 It has a great attractive site with amazing landscape design and architectural features.
 Tourists can visit the palace only during a festival known as Hari Raya Puasa.
 The palace is currently where the country’s sultan lives.